wckq/wckq/README.md

-# Gu there!
+# Hi there!
 I'm David

 I'm a **Minecraft developer and Full Stack Developer**; I'm knowledgeable various technologies essentials for the market's demands.